 - Changing the pasta packaging in the production plants in Pedrignano (Barilla) and in Caserta (Voiello).

-to the collaboration with National Geographic six documentary movies are created and dedicated to 6 different types of sauces.
-The Group of Civil Protection “Barilla Angel” is formed with the objective to give help in case of natural catastrophes.
+Also thanks to the collaboration with National Geographic six documentary movies are created and dedicated to 6 different types of sauces.
+The Group of Civil Protection “Barilla Angels” is formed with the objective to give help in case of natural disasters.
 Two subgroups are formed too: Cooking Group and Medical Group.
-About 75/80 Barilla employees take part.
+About 80 Barilla employees take part.
 The main equipment consists in a kitchen truck able to leave by 4 hours since the emergency call and to prepare up to 500 dishes a day.
 The Group financial statement shows a turnover of 3,254 million euro, with a workforce of 8,136 people.

 - Conclusion of the industrial rearrangement of the French plant in Chateauroux;